 In 1979 Kaczmarski won an award at the Student Song Festival in Krakow for his song Obława / Manhunt, and in 1981 he won the journalists' award at the Opole Festival for Epitafium dla Włodzimierz Wysockiego / Epitaph for Włodzimierz Wysocki, still one of his most acclaimed songs.
 The Russian was a figure held in high esteem by Kaczmarski.
 The author of Obława / Manhunt, written at the age of 17 and based on Wysocki's Polowanie na wolki / Wolf Hunt, even used the master's idea in writing the song Czołg / Tank and translated several of his songs.
 The concert of Wysocki, who came to Poland in 1974, has always been an important and frequently recalled memory for Kaczmarski.

-At the time martial law was imposed in Poland - December 13, 1981 - Kaczmarski was in France on a concert tour.
-He did not decide to return to the country at that time.
-After that, he lived mainly from his performances, donating part of his profits to support the underground Solidarity movement.
+When martial law was imposed in Poland on December 13, 1981, Kaczmarski was in France on a concert tour.
+He did not decide to return to Poland.
+He made his living mainly from performing, donating part of his earnings to support the underground Solidarity movement.
 In 1984 he began working in Munich for Radio Free Europe.
-He became a member of the editorial board of this radio station's Polish Broadcasting Service, hosted the program "Quadrangle with Kaczmarski" and wrote political commentaries for the main news service "Facts.
+He became a member of the editorial staff of the Polish section of this radio station, he hosted the programme "Kaczmarski Quarterly" and wrote political commentaries for the main information service "Facts.
 Events.
-Opinions."
-He worked there until 1994, when the Polish section of the radio was abolished (the main mission of the radio is to broadcast to non-democratic countries, and Poland was no longer one of them for a few years).
+Opinions".
+He worked there until 1994, when the Polish section of the radio was liquidated (the main mission of the radio is broadcasting to non-democratic countries, and Poland was no longer one of them).

 Since 1990 Kaczmarski often toured and performed in Poland.
 His first tour in nine years with Zbigniew Łapiński resulted in the album Live, which in 2001 achieved Gold Record status, selling over 50,000 copies at the time.
 The Kaczmarski-Gintrowski-Lapiński trio also collaborated on the albums Wojna postu z karnawałem / Post and Carnival War (1993) and Sarmatia (1994).